hemilabs/CryptoChords/apps/web/README.md

 - `VITE_LOGO_URL`: The URL of the logo.
 If it is not defined, the logo will point to the root of the web app and will not display the pointer cursor.

+### URL Parameter: networkType

+The web application supports a URL parameter called networkType, which allows users to specify the desired network (mainnet or testnet).

+Supported values:

+- `mainnet`: Connects the application to the main network.

+- `testnet`: Connects the application to the test network.

 ## Contribution

 If you want to contribute to this project and make it better, your help is very welcome.